bcgov/gdx-agreements-tracker/documentation/docs/guide/GettingStarted/deploy_locally.md

 ---

-### APPENDIX: How to reset local database using PGAdmin
+### APPENDIX: How to delete your local database using PGAdmin

 - make sure the db container is active: